-We provide comprehensive therapy for children – from infants, toddlers, school-age children to adolescents.
-We closely co-operate with other specializations within MY CLINIC, especially with pediatricians, occupational therapists, child psychiatrists and neurologists.
+We provide comprehensive therapy for children – from infants to toddlers, school-age children to adolescents.
+We work closely with other specialism at MY CLINIC, in particular paediatricians, occupational therapists and child psychologists.

-The aim of a child’s rehabilitation is to restore the healthy child’s development after an illness or accident.
-However, sometimes deviations from the normal child’s development could be caused by problems suffered already during the pregnancy or birth.
-The proper rehabilitation may require co-operation between different medical specializations e.g. pediatrics or orthopedics but also with other associated medical disciplines: physiotherapy, occupational therapy, speech therapy, psychology or podiatry.
+The aim of paediatric rehabilitation is to ensure the child’s healthy development is restored after illness or injury.
+However, sometimes deviations from normal child development can be caused by problems during the mother’s pregnancy or at birth.

-Sensory integration means the ability of the brain to process incoming sensory information for its use.
-It is a process in which our brain processes, sorts and organizes all sensory stimuli from the external and internal environment.
-Sensory stimuli include: sight, hearing, smell, taste, touch (tactile perception), balance (vestibular perception) and body perception (proprioception).
+Sensory integration refers to the brain’s ability to process incoming sensory information in order to use it.
+It is the process by which your brain processes, classifies and organises all sensory stimuli from external and internal environments.
+Sensory stimuli include: sight, hearing, smell, taste, touch (tactile perception), balance (vestibular perception) and movement (proprioception).

-If sensory integration does not work properly, the child has problems with fine motor skills, dexterity, and avoids physical activities.
-He/she has difficulty with articulation or his/her speech development is delayed.
-He/she reacts too impulsively to some situations or, on the contrary, behaves in a negative way towards certain activities.
-Such a child is often distracted and has difficulty with reading, writing or counting.
+If sensory integration does not work properly, children will have problems with fine motor skills, dexterity, and avoid motor activities.
+They will have difficulty articulating or speech development will be delayed.
+They will react too impulsively to certain situations or, on the contrary, will be reluctant to do certain activities.
+These children often lack focus and have problems with reading, writing or arithmetic.

-The aim of this method is to provide sensory stimuli so that the child can spontaneously form appropriate responses to incoming stimuli (i.e. adaptive responses).
+The objective of this method is to provide sensory stimuli so that the child can form appropriate responses to incoming stimuli spontaneously (called adaptive response).

 Sensory integration therapy takes place in a modified environment that stimulates the child to move and be active.
-In this environment (sensory integration room) there are different types of swings, hanging nets or bags.
-In addition, various obstacles, including inclined planes, hollow cylinders, moving plates, load aids, objects with different textures and more can be found here.
-At the same time, the environment is very safe.
+Various types of swings, hammocks and nets can be found in this environment.
+There are also various obstacles, ramps, hollow roller tunnels, scooter boards, weighted aids, objects with different textures and more.
+The environment is also safe.

-In therapy, we are jointly finding a balance between the child’s freedom and the structure of therapy.
-Everything takes place through the game.
-In therapy, we try to affect mainly the vestibular, proprioceptive and tactile perception.
+In therapy, we work together to find a balance between the child’s freedom and the structure of therapy.
+Everything is done through play.

-The MY CLINIC rehabilitation team is composed of specialists in the field.
+The MY CLINIC rehabilitation team is consists of specialists in the field.
 We use the latest procedures and proven treatment trends.
-We place the main emphasis on an individual, psychosomatic approach to a rehabilitation plan tailored to each patient.
+Our main emphasis is on an individual, psychosomatic approach to a rehabilitation plan tailored to the needs of each patient.
 In addition to individual physiotherapy, it also includes various modalities of physical therapy and the use of special aids.